hrmun/hrmun.com/_section/02-timeline.md

   <div class="block event">
     <h3>WEBIMPACT, INC @ Tokyo, Japan</h3>
     <p><span>
       First full-time job in Japan.
-Worked as a generalist software engineer for web app and mobile app development using various open source technologies.
+Joined as a fresh graduate and worked as a generalist software engineer for web app and mobile app development.
     </span></p>
   </div>
 </div>